-Actions become easier or harder as you slow down or speed up because of how fast you travel in relation to other objects, known as relativity.
-This scaling system relies upon relativity rather than a precise change between scales.
-Thus, between scales there is a substantial difference in time.
+Between scales there is a substantial difference in time.
 For this reason, when operating multiple scales of movement and combat, you must track the time and occupy it more specifically for larger scales.
-The listed turn times are due to reaction times of the vehicle/spaceship at the speed shown.
-Each scale uses 2 turns for each turn on the higher scale.
-For example, scale 5 plays out 2 turns for every 1 turn on scale 6, while scale 3 plays out 8 turns in that time.
+The listed turn times are due to reaction times of the vehicle/spaceship

-So if you are operating combat between faster and slower ships, there is a realistic trade-off of effectiveness.
-The slower ships can attack more frequently but are bigger targets and have less preparation time between attacks, while the faster moving ships will attack less frequently, but also less accurately, and you will be able to utilize the time between attacks more effectively.
-The time between attacks for faster moving ships can also be used as roleplaying opportunities.
-However, as long as a ship moving on a lower scale is operating within a lower scale's in relation to the turrets on a ship on a higher scale, those turrets may attack on the lower scale.
+So if you are operating combat between faster and slower ships, there is a realistic trade off of effectiveness.
+The slower ships can attack more frequently but are bigger targets and have less preparation time between attacks, while the faster moving ships will attack less frequently, but less accurately, and you will be able to utilize the time between attacks more effectively.
+The time between attacks for faster moving ships can also be used as roleplaying opportunities

 When there are shorter turns between each longer turn, damage is tabulated for the longer turn at the start of the next turn on the lower scale.
-However, continue to follow the rules for damage control for Knight Hawks on every second turn on scale 8.
+However, continue to follow the rules for damage control for Knight Hawks on every second turn on scale 8 or on every turn on scale 9.